GregoryMorse/smcTuring/README.md

 ## Overview

-This project provides a working implementation of a Turing machine whose simulation loop is expressed exclusively using `mov` instructions — no arithmetic, no branches, no comparisons.
-This is possible because of Stephen Dolan's result that `mov` alone is Turing-complete, requiring only three addressing modes:
+This project is a working demonstration that *pure infinitely self-modifying code* (pure SMC) is Turing-complete.
+In the pure SMC model every instruction in the simulation loop exists solely to rewrite the operands of other instructions — the code never performs arithmetic, branching, or comparison directly.
+Computation emerges entirely from the code rewriting itself on every iteration, indefinitely.

+The sole instruction used is `mov`.
+This is not incidental: `mov` is the natural primitive for pure SMC because it can write to any memory address, including the code segment, making it the only general instruction through which one instruction can directly rewrite another.
+This is a **distinct result** from Dolan's 2013 proof that `mov` alone is Turing-complete.
+Dolan's construction uses a *static* body of `mov` instructions and achieves Turing-completeness through data-driven dispatch, with no self-modification whatsoever.
+Here the code is never static: every `mov` in the loop rewrites the operands of subsequent `mov` instructions before they execute.
+Dolan's result supplies the theoretical foundation;
+the pure SMC model — that a code-only, infinitely self-rewriting program can achieve general computation — is the paper's own contribution.

+Three `mov` addressing modes are used:

 | Mode | Syntax |
 |---|---|
 | Load immediate | `mov Rdest, c` |
 | Load indexed | `mov Rdest, [Rsrc + Roffset]` |
 | Store indexed | `mov [Rdest + Roffset], Rsrc` |

-The paper extends this to *self-modifying code*, showing that a code-only model in which every instruction only modifies other instructions is itself Turing-complete — a pure form of infinitely self-modifying code that achieves general computation without any classical control-flow instructions.

 ## Background